 If at any time our General Partner and its affiliates own more than 80% of the common units, our General Partner will have the right, but not the obligation, which it may assign to any of its affiliates or to us, to acquire all, but not less than all, of the common units held by unaffiliated persons at a price equal to the greater of (1) the average of the daily closing price of the common units over the 20 trading days preceding the date three days before notice of exercise of the call right is first mailed and (2) the highest per-unit price paid by our General Partner or any of its affiliates for common units during the 90-day period preceding the date such notice is first mailed.
 As a result, unitholders may be required to sell their common units at an undesirable time or price and may not receive any return or a negative return on their investment.
-Unitholders may also incur a tax liability upon a sale of the call right.
+Unitholders may also incur a tax liability upon a sale of their units.
+Our General Partner is not obligated to obtain a fairness opinion regarding the value of the common units to be repurchased by it upon exercise of the call right.
 There is no restriction in our partnership agreement that prevents our General Partner from issuing additional common units and exercising its call right.
 If our General Partner exercised its call right, the effect would be to take us private and, if the units were subsequently deregistered, we would no longer be subject to the reporting requirements of the Securities Exchange Act of 1934, or the Exchange Act.
 As of December 31, 2013, the Topper Group, including LGC, owns approximately 5.00% of our outstanding common units and 90.19% of our subordinated units.
 At the end of the subordination period, assuming no additional issuances of units (other than upon the conversion of the subordinated units), the Topper Group, including LGC, will own 39.15% of our common units.